SebastianSchafer/CarND-PID-Control/README.md

 # CarND-Controls-PID

-Self-Driving Car Engineer Nanodegree Program
-See original Udacity documentation at the bottom of this readme
+Self-Driving Car Engineer Nanodegree Program, see bottom of this readme for original Udacity documentation.
----

 ## Overview
 This projects implements a basic PID controller to steer a [simulated](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2) vehicle around a track.